 If you find that your Fitbit’s screen is frequently lighting up when you don’t want it to, you likely have Screen Wake enabled.

 When you turn on screen wake, you turn your wrist toward you; the screen automatically turns on.

 If you’re like me and move your hands a lot, your Fitbit screen likely turns on when you don’t need it to.
 That’s due to the Automatic setting for Screen Wake, which recognizes when we move our wrist in a motion like looking for the time.

-- Scroll to Screen Wake and turn it off or to manual (default setting is Auto for smartwatches and on for trackers)
+- Scroll to or locate Screen Wake (it’s a wristwatch icon) and turn it off or to manual (the default setting is Auto for smartwatches and on for trackers.)

 For more information on Screen Wake, see this post How to turn off raise or tap to wake screen on the Fitbit Versa, Ionic, or Blaze.

 How to save your Fitbit’s battery when you can’t turn it off

 Switch off GPS when you don’t need it